Alberto Jorge

 Alberto Mario Jorge Espósito (1 January 1950 – 3 September 2024) was an Argentine football player and manager.
 He spent most of his career in Mexico, where he arrived in 1975 to play with León.

 As a manager, he won a Primera División title with Toluca as caretaker, coaching the team in the last four games of the tournament (the two legs of the playoffs semi-finals and the two legs of the final).
-Jorge is the only caretaker manager to have won a league title in the Liga MX so far.
+Jorge is the first caretaker manager to have won a league title in the Liga MX.

 Club career

 Jorge started his professional football career with Racing Club de Avellaneda in 1970 as a midfielder.
 During his spell with Racing, Jorge played 167 matches and scored 39 goals.
 At some point, Jorge was considered by César Luis Menotti in his preliminary lists for the 1978 FIFA World Cup Argentine squad, despite this, knowing that his chances to make it to the World Cup were remote, he decided to continue his career in Mexico.

-Alberto Jorge arrived to Mexico in 1975, where he would spend most of his career as footballer.
+Alberto Jorge arrived in Mexico in 1975, where he would spend most of his career as a footballer.
 He first played for León from 1975 to 1980, a club that paid US$12,000 for his transfer.
 In five seasons with the club, he played in 168 matches and scored 52 goals.

 Jorge then moved to Atlante, where he played from 1980 to 1982, having 44 appearances and scoring three goals.
 He was part of the squad that were runners-up to UANL in the 1981–82 season.

 In the last stage of his career, Jorge played for Oaxtepec from 1982, the team's first season in the Mexican Primera División, till 1984.
 As a player for Oaxtepec, Jorge made 52 appearances and scored 23 goals, 21 in the 1982–83 season, including a hat-trick against Atlas.
 Also, he was the runner-up top scorer for the Mexican Primera División that season, second to América's Norberto Outes, who scored 22 goals, only one more than Jorge.